jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 This save condition indicates another collection takes precedence to save over this one.

 I could, for example, have the canonical collections "family pictures" and "pictures".
 Instead of creating a complex shape description for my "pictures" that excludes the shape of "family pictures", I could just say that the "family picture" collection takes precedence over the "pictures" collection.
-This would be described as below:

-#text-example()[
+This example is writen out in @fig:prefer-other.

+#figure(
+text-example[
 ```turtle
 @prefix ex: <https://example.com/> .
 @prefix sgv: <https://example.com/storage-guidance-vocabulary#> .